 Texting and Driving Facts

 As a parent, you know one of the most dangerous and tempting distractions to teen drivers are cell phones.
 But did you know that talking and texting while behind the wheel can be deadly?
 About 1.2 million car crashes in 2013 involved drivers talking on phones, according to the National Safety Council, and at least 341,000 involved text messaging.
 Consider these other important texting and driving facts when discussing this crash risk with your new teen driver:

-- Research tells us that teens have the reaction time of a 70-year-old when distracted while driving.
+- Teens have the reaction time of a 70-year-old when distracted while driving.

-- Crash risk is four times higher when a driver uses a cell phone, whether or not it’s hands-free, according to recent research.
+- Crash risk is four times higher when a driver uses a cell phone, whether or not it’s hands-free.

 - Many states have instituted a ban on driver hand-held cell phone use (both talking and texting).